The documents below are needed when doing research:

 This document provides background information on why all departmental personnel involved in research must complete the Responsible Conduct of Research (RCR) training.

 This document summarizes the RCR training requirements that must be met by all FW department graduate students, regardless of whether they are supported on research assistantships or not.
 This applies to graduate students who began their programs in January 2017 or later.
-Guidelines for graduate students who began their programs earlier is described in a separate document also covering all other research staff in the department linked elsewhere on this page.
+Guidelines for graduate students who began their programs earlier is described in a separate document also covering all other research staff in the department.

 This document summarizes the RCR training requirements that must be met by all FW department personnel involved in research, with the exception of graduate students admitted January 2017 or later, who are covered under a separate set of requirements posted on this page.